Micky373/My_portfolio/README.md

 # My portfolio mobile-version

-This is the mobile version he portfolio.
+This is the mobile version portfolio.

 ![screenshot](./screenshot.PNG)